Governance that travels

 Every other governance framework watches the door.
 Vorion watches the building.

 Your agent's weight matrices have a shape — a fingerprint.
-Feed them into Vorion and it takes a compact cryptographic snapshot using SVD decomposition.
+Vorion takes a cryptographic snapshot using SVD plus a hybrid signal (scale, sign, permutation-sensitive).
 If anything changes — a fine-tuning attack, a swapped checkpoint, a poisoned adapter — the fingerprint changes before the behavior does.

 Think of it like a tamper seal on a medicine bottle.
 You don't need to test every pill — you just check if the seal is broken.